sphinx-themes/sphinx-themes.org/sample-sites/sphinx-theme-pd/_sources/kitchen-sink/tables.rst.txt

 List Tables
 -----------

 .. list-table:: List tables can have captions like this one.
+Fixed widths, *both* header row and header column.
     :widths: 10 5 10 50
     :header-rows: 1
     :stub-columns: 1